Toki321/Algorithms-Data-Structures-Tasks/README.md

 # Algorithms-Data-Structures-Tasks
-May help some younger friends
+May help some younger friends that will do course in the future.